andrew804/Product-Engineer-Commo-Startup-Collaboration/README.md

 * Full credit and references for your contribution
 * The chance to shape how the app is built, not just code to a spec

-If this sounds interesting, DM me and I’ll share more about the app and the features you could be tackling.
+If this sounds interesting, DM me and we can have a quick chat or set up a short call.

 Thanks,
 Andrew Morris